JaxPlays-Inc/jaxplays.org/content/underwriting-terms.md

 ### 6. **Non-Endorsement Clause**

 Placement of underwriting content does not constitute an endorsement by JaxPlays.
 All content is clearly labeled as underwriting to distinguish it from editorial material.

+Payment for an advertorial covers sponsored content only and does not affect JaxPlays' independent editorial coverage.

 ### 7. **Cancellation Policy**